Literacy Support Council of Placer County

 Mission

-Supporting PALS - Placer County Library's free literacy tutoring program - since 1991, Literacy Support Council provides volunteers, books, and other materials that help lift local literacy skills!
+Supporting Placer County Library's Literacy Program since 1991, Literacy Support Council provides volunteers and materials that help lift local literacy skills for adults and families!

 Needs